 Developing accessibility regulations for the disabled in Haiti

-Paul-Claude Bérubé, an attorney from Québec has just returned from his 4th trip to Haiti for his ongoing work with the Secretary of State for the Integration of Persons With Disabilities and the Organization of American States on the implementation of groundbreaking new regulations regarding the rights of the disabled.
-Mr. Bérubé provided significant assistance in the drafting of the regulations and is now meeting with stakeholders in ten provinces to discuss accessibility standards, the legal protections they afford and their practical application in daily life.
+Since 2010, Paul-Claude Bérubé, an attorney from Québec has worked with the Haitian Office of the Secretary of State for the Integration of Persons With Disabilities on the implementation of groundbreaking new regulations regarding the rights of the disabled.
+Mr. Bérubé provided significant assistance in the drafting of the regulations and has returned multiple times to meet with stakeholders in ten provinces to discuss accessibility standards, the legal protections they afford, and their practical application in daily life.

 Pictured: Paul-Claude Bérubé (left) with Haitian lawyer Jean Vandal